AviatrixSystems/avxlabs-docs/ace_pro/docs/lab1.md

 The purpose of creating these VPCs/VNets is to familiarise yourself with the user interface (UI).

 Refer to your POD assignment for CoPilot login information, as depicted below.
-Click on the `URL` button of the CoPilot and log in using the credentials assigned to your POD.
+Click on the `URL` button of the CoPilot (i.e "Open Copilot") and log in using the credentials assigned to your POD.

 ```{important}
 Always refer to your personal POD portal for both passwords and additional information.
 Please bear in mind that the screenshots refer to a different POD and they are shown just as examples!